core-wg/senml-spec/draft-ietf-core-senml.md

 1. There needs to be a real and compelling use for any new unit to be added.

-2. Units should define the semantic information and be chosen carefully. implementers need to remember that the same word may be used in different real-life contexts.
+2. Each unit should define the semantic information and be chosen carefully.
+Implementers need to remember that the same word may be used in different real-life contexts.
 For example, degrees when measuring latitude have no semantic relation to degrees when measuring temperature; thus two different units are needed.